 Element Admission Completion Recommendation(s) Yes No Yes No Essay or personal statement Yes No Yes No Interview Yes No Yes No Other Specify: Yes No Yes No What is the minimum GPA required for admission into the program?
-(Leave above.) blank if you indicated that a mini mum GPA is not required in the table What is the minimum GPA required for completing the program?
-(Leave blar above.) nk if you indicated that a minimur m GPA is not required in the table 4.
-Please provide any additional information about the information provided a bove: No upervised Clinical Experience Ite: The clinical experience requirements in this section are preloaded from the prioriticipants each year. or year's IPRC.
-Teacher preparation n providers will enter the number of Pr ovide the following information about supervised clinical experience in 201 8-19. (§205(a)(1)(C)(iii), §205(a)(1)(C)(iv)) Ar e there programs with student teaching models?
+(Leave above.) blank if you indicated that a minim um GPA is not required in the table What is the minimum GPA required for completing the program?
+(Leave blar above.) nk if you indicated that a minimum GPA is not required in the table 4.
+Please provide any additional information about the information provided a bove: S upervised Clinical Experience ote: The clinical experience requirements in this section are preloaded from the prioriticipants each year. or year's IPRC.
+Teacher preparation providers will enter the number of Pr ovide the following information about supervised clinical experience in 201 9-20. (§205(a)(1)(C)(iii), §205(a)(1)( C)(iv)) Ar e there programs with student teaching models?
 Yes No If yes, provide the next two responses.
 If no, leave them blank.
-F Programs with student teaching models (most traditional programs) lumber of clock hours of supervised clinical experience required prior o student teaching 80 ١ lumber of clock hours required for student teaching 480 Ar e there programs in which candidates are the teacher of record?
+F Programs with student teaching models (most traditional programs) Number of clock hours of supervised clinical experience required prior o student teaching 80 N Number of clock hours required for student teaching 480 Ar e there programs in which candidates are the teacher of record?
 Yes No If yes, provide the next two responses.
 If no, leave them blank.
-F Programs in which candidates are the teacher of record in a classroom durin ng the program (many alternative programs)
+F Programs in which candidates are the teacher of record in a classroom durin ng the program (many alternative p programs)

-Number of clock hours of supervised clinical experience required prior to teaching as the teacher of record in a classroom Years required of teaching as the teacher of record in a classroom All Programs Number of full-time equivalent faculty supervising clinical experience during this academic year (IHE staff) 1 Optional tool for automatically calculating full-time equivalent faculty in the system Number of adjunct faculty supervising clinical experience during this academic year (IHE staff) 12 Number of cooperating teachers/K-12 staff supervising clinical experience during this academic year 224 Number of students in supervised clinical experience during this academic year 168 Please provide any additional information about or descriptions of the supe rvised clinical experiences:
+Years required of teaching as the teacher of record in a classroom All Programs Number of full-time equivalent faculty supervising clinical experience during this academic year (IHE staff) 10 Optional tool for automatically calculating full-time equivalent faculty in the system Number of adjunct faculty supervising clinical experience during this academic year (IHE staff) 17 Number of cooperating teachers/K-12 staff supervising clinical experience during this academic year 196 Number of students in supervised clinical experience during this academic year 153 to teaching as the teacher of record in a classroom

+Please provide any additional information about or descriptions of the supervised clinical experiences: